Website structure and Internal linking are crucial elements of any SEO strategy.

-Basically, at its core, website structure is the act of organizing a website.
+At its core, a website structure is an act of organizing a website.
 However, if you are developing a website, there are a couple of things to consider to make the site as SEO-friendly as it can be.
-The final goal is to create a site that is easily navigable by users while at the same time allows search engines to crawl the site easily.
+The final goal is to create a site users can easily navigate while allowing the search engines to crawl the site easily.

 So, what we really care about is a “happy user” and a good search engine experience!